i353590/ECC_CW01/README.md

 `package.json` | project metadata and configuration
 `readme.md` | this getting started guide

-### Step 1: Setup Cloud platform subaccount

-You can use [SAP Cloud Platform - Boosters](https://help.sap.com/viewer/DRAFT/65de2977205c403bbc107264b8eccf4b/Validation/en-US/fb1b56148f834749a2bf51127421610b.html) to setup the subaccount.
-Boosters Will create the subaccount with the required entitlements, subscriptions and assign the required roles to your user to run this application.
-Steps to run the booster are provided in [link](https://github.com/SAP-samples/cloud-extension-s4hana-business-process/blob/mission/mission/Prepare-Cloud-Platform/Booster.md).
-You can create subaccount manually also following [link](https://github.com/SAP-samples/cloud-extension-s4hana-business-process/blob/mission/mission/Prepare-Cloud-Platform/README.md)

-### Step 2: Create OData service in SAP ECC

-### Step 3: Enable OData Service for business partner in SAP ECC

-### Step 4: Setup connectivity between SAP ECC system, SAP CP

-### Step 5: Build and deploy the CAP application

 #### Steps to deploy locally

 - Open terminal in VSCode